GameDevTecnico/cubos/docs/pages/4_contribution/main.md

 commiting, and to avoid accidentally commiting unrelated changes.

 Commits should follow [Conventional Commits](https://www.conventionalcommits.org/) and be written in imperative mood.
+As scopes, we use the names of the labels that start by `B-` in the [label list](https://github.com/GameDevTecnico/cubos/labels) (e.g.: `assets`, `audio`).
+If the commit affects multiple of those areas, then pick one of the labels that start by `A-` (e.g.: `core`, `engine`, `tesseratos`).
-We use the scopes `core`, `engine` and `tools`.
-When making a commit which affects more than one of these scopes, you can ommit the scope.
+If a commit affects more than one of those, then you can ommit the scope.

 If your description is too long, you can add a body to the commit message.
 The body should be separated from the description by a blank line.